jhonkaniemi/bite/bite/BiteAgent.md

 ## Properties

+* ### `onTreeRemovedFilter`: int
+The property determines for which trees that are removed in iLand the `onTreeRemoved` event handler is called.
+If the value = 0, the event is never triggered (the default).
+The value is a binary combination of one or more reasons (that are available as enumeration of the Tree Javascript object in iLand).

+See also: `onTreeRemoved()`

 ## Events
 * ### `onSetup(agent)`
-The `onSetup` event is triggered after all items are created;
+The `onSetup` event is triggered after all items are created; this is a good place for setting up user defined variables.

 `agent` is the `BiteAgent` object.

 * ### `onYearBegin(agent)`
 The `onYearBegin` event is triggered before the agent is executed.
-This is a good place for setting up user defined variables.

 `agent` is the `BiteAgent` object.